chobolife/study_english/bread_barbershop/Season_1/06_Hello_Sausage.md

 * * *
 - Oh my crust, aren't you the cutest little thing?
 - Does this cute pup live in the shop?
-- Wow, he's so crazy.
+- Wow, he's so great.
 - Is it okay if I take a picture with your dog?
 - I...
 - Of course ma'am, of course.
-- Old Sausage here he's the mascot of our shop, right?  please take a picture as many as you'd like.
+- Oh, Sausage here he's the mascot of our shop, right?
+Please take a picture as many as you'd like.
+- Thanks so much.
 - Sir...?
 - And if you upload the picture, I'll give you a discount.
 - That's so cool!
 This place is awesome.
 * * *
 - Great.
 Whoever wants a discount on their cut, please line up over here now.
 - All right.
 Sausage is so super cute.
 - Down the count of three.
 Everyone smile.
-- One.
+One.
 Two.
 Sausage!